Terms of Service

 2.2 Restrictions

 Customer shall not use the Services or Documentation for any purposes beyond the scope of the license and rights granted in this Agreement.
-Without limiting the foregoing and except as otherwise expressly set forth in this Agreement, Customer shall not itself, and shall not permit others to: (1) copy, Modify (except user configurable functionality), or create derivative works of any of the Services or the Documentation; (2) rent, lease, lend, sell, sublicense, assign, transfer, distribute, publish, or otherwise make available the Services or the Documentation; (3) use the Services to permit timesharing, service bureau use or commercially exploit the Services; (4) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to the source code of any of the Services; (5) remove or obscure any proprietary notices or labels on the Services or the Documentation; (6) access or use the Services or Documentation in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any person, or that violates any applicable law; (7) use or access the Services in a manner that threatens the security or functionality of the Services; (8) access or use the Services for the purpose of building a similar or competitive product or service; or (9) perform any vulnerability, penetration or similar testing of the Services.
+Without limiting the foregoing and except as otherwise expressly set forth in this Agreement, Customer shall not itself, and shall not permit others to: (1) copy, Modify (except user configurable functionality), or create derivative works of any of the Services or the Documentation; (2) rent, lease, lend, sell, sublicense, assign, transfer, distribute, publish, or otherwise make available the Services or the Documentation; (3) use the Services to permit timesharing, service bureau use or commercially exploit the Services; (4) reverse engineer, disassemble, decompile, decode, adapt, or otherwise attempt to derive or gain access to the source code of any of the Services; (5) remove or obscure any proprietary notices or labels on the Services or the Documentation; (6) access or use the Services or Documentation in any manner or for any purpose that infringes, misappropriates, or otherwise violates any intellectual property right or other right of any person, or that violates any applicable Law; (7) use or access the Services in a manner that threatens the security, integrity, availability, or functionality of the Services; (8) access or use the Services for the purpose of building a similar or competitive product or service; (9) perform any vulnerability, penetration or similar testing of the Services without Provider’s prior written consent; (10) access or use the Services to transmit spam, unlawful, harassing, defamatory, obscene, infringing, or fraudulent content, or to engage in phishing or other deceptive practices; (11) introduce any virus, worm, Trojan horse, malware, or other malicious code into the Services; (12) circumvent or breach any security device, rate limit, access control, or usage restriction of the Services; (13) use any robot, scraper, crawler, or other automated means to access the Services except as expressly permitted by Provider; or (14) access or use the Services in, by, or for the benefit of any country, person, or entity embargoed, blocked, or sanctioned by the United States, or in any manner that would cause Provider to violate applicable export control or economic sanctions Laws.

 Customer Data Restrictions.
-Customer shall not itself, and shall not permit others to, use the Services to create, collect, transmit, store, use or process any Customer Data: (i) that contains any computer viruses, worms, malicious code, or any software intended to damage or alter a computer system or data; (ii) that Customer does not have the lawful right to create, collect, transmit, store, use or process; or (iii) that violates any applicable laws, or infringes, violates or otherwise misappropriates the intellectual property or other rights of any third party.
+Customer shall not itself, and shall not permit others to, use the Services to create, collect, transmit, store, use or process any Customer Data: (i) that contains any computer viruses, worms, malicious code, or any software intended to damage or alter a computer system or data; (ii) that Customer does not have the lawful right to create, collect, transmit, store, use or process; (iii) that violates any applicable Laws, or infringes, violates or otherwise misappropriates the intellectual property or other rights of any third party; (iv) that includes sensitive personal information, including payment card information, bank account information, government-issued identification numbers, protected health information, or other special-category or highly sensitive data, except to the extent expressly authorized in writing by Provider; or (v) that is subject to export control restrictions inconsistent with Customer’s permitted use of the Services or that would cause Provider to violate applicable export control or economic sanctions Laws.

 Authorized User Restrictions.
 The total number of Authorized Users will not exceed the number set forth in the applicable Order Form, except as expressly agreed to in writing by the Parties and subject to any appropriate adjustment of the license fees payable hereunder.